x3dom/pipeline/docs/source/api.rst

     GET <base_uri>/jobs/123

-Don't query the pipeline to often this way (about every 5-10 seconds is proabably enough).
+Do not query the pipeline to often this way (about every 5-10 seconds is proabably enough).
 To save transport overhead, you can resport to making a HEAD request only in order to check status.
 If status is 200 then you can issue an addtional request to get the rest of the information.